Code-Institute-Submissions/us-equity-markets-2017/README.md

 7. **Average Daily Volume by Sector** - A bar chart displaying the number of equities by sector, which is updated by industry type if a user makes changes via the 'Select Idustry' drop-down selector.
 The bar chart provides an X and Y axis, visualisation of relevant data, and is useful for understanding comparisons.
 8. **Average Daily Volume by Domiciled Country** - A bar chart displaying the number of equities by sector, which is updated by industry type if a user makes changes via the 'Select Idustry' drop-down selector.
 The bar chart provides an X and Y axis, visualisation of relevant data, and is useful for understanding comparisons.
 9. **Average Daily Volume per Equity by Sector** - A bar chart displaying the number of equities by sector, which is updated by industry type if a user makes changes via the 'Select Idustry' drop-down selector.
 The bar chart provides an X and Y axis, visualisation of relevant data, and is useful for understanding comparisons.
-10. **Average Daily Volume per Equity -V- Price per Equity** - A scatter plot chart displaying the number of equities by sector, which is updated by industry type if a user makes changes via the 'Select Idustry' drop-down selector.
+10. **Average Daily Volume per Equity Vs. Price per Equity** - A scatter plot chart displaying the number of equities by sector, which is updated by industry type if a user makes changes via the 'Select Idustry' drop-down selector.
 Provides an X and Y axis, visualisation of relevant data, and is useful for understanding correlation/distribution.

 ### Features to Implement
 1. **Interactive Tutorial** - Add a feature to include an interactive user guidance tutorial, and include definitions.